-You will probably be in hospital for 2 nights following this type of surgery.
+You will probably be in hospital 1-2 days following this type of surgery.

 When the operation is completed you will go to the recovery room for a short while where you will be cared for until you are ready to be transferred to your room.
 When you wake up it is common to feel an urgent desire to pass urine.
-This is due to the catheter in your bladder.
+This is due to the Catheter in your bladder.